 2. Enrolling in an Illinois school for the first time, regardless of the student's grade.
-The required health examinations must include a diabetes screening (diabetes testing is not required) and a statement from a physician assuring "risk-assessed" or screened for lead poisoning.
+The required health examinations must include a diabetes screening (diabetes testing is not required) and on the appropriate child health physical form.

 Failure to comply with the above requirements by October 15 of the current school year will result in the student's exclusion from school until the required health forms are presented to the school, subject to certain exceptions.
 New students who register midterm shall have 30 days following registration to comply with the health examination and immunization regulations.
 If a medical reason prevents a student from receiving a required immunization by October 15, the student must present, by October 15, an immunization schedule and a statement of the medical reasons causing the delay.
 The schedule and statement of medical reasons must be signed by an appropriate medical professional.